Top-Of-Tech/Coding-Discord-Bot/contribute.md

 	* If you added new commands, write a help command in `bot_help.py`
 	* If you created a new table, be sure to specify the SQL syntax in `database_config.py`!

-3. Please remember that whatever commands you write, you **may** not access data from the tables `Reports`

-4. Writing malicious code, or anything of the like will result in a ban.
+3. Writing malicious code, or anything of the like will result in a ban.